 Some magistrates courts may accept applications for consent orders.
-However, applications for parenting orders are mostly made in the Federal Circuit Court.
+However, applications for parenting orders are mostly made in the Federal Circuit and Family Court of Australia.
 You should get legal advice about this before you file an application.

 Various time limits apply for certain family law matters, for example:

 - If you want to apply for divorce, you must have been separated for 12 months.